kateharborne/SimSpin.jl/README.md

 This is repository for the pure Julia implementation of [Katherine Harborne's](https://github.com/kateharborne) astronomy package, SimSpin.

-To see the original R implementation see Kate's GitHub repo [here](https://github.com/kateharborne/SimSpin).
+Kate's original R implementation GitHub repo can be found [here](https://github.com/kateharborne/SimSpin).

 ## Installation